pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 * Like `opam`, it likes to have files without extensions littered about where it expects information that it needs.
-This usually looks like a toplevel `dune` file, and one any subdirectory that gets to be a part of your build.
+This usually looks like a toplevel `dune` file, and one in any subdirectory that gets to be a part of your build.
 It's a bit reminiscent of systems like [redo][52].

 In most build tools I've used, you can say "sources are in this directory,